 \dn

 You can use the GUI (Graphical User Interface) called pgAdmin of PostgreSQL to drop all the tables that lie within the specific schemas.
-Follow the below steps to drop all the tables in PostgreSQL.
+Follow the steps below to drop all the tables in PostgreSQL.

 The syntax is given below.